(4.7 Based on 44 Reviews)

-SQL Server is a Relational Database Management Systems (RDBMS).
-Each modern business requires a platform to collect & analyze bulk of data.
-Inevitably, there are numerous platforms for the same but Microsoft SQL Server is the most constructive platform.
-Like any other essential RDBMS, it also supports ANSI SQL.
-It is used in big as well as small industries for the storage of database.
-It consists of 2 types of file to store data i.e. MDF and NDF.
-It also has LDF file for storing transaction log and BAK file to save backup of SQL Server database.
+SQL Server is a Relational Database Management Systems (RDBMS) to collect & analyze bulk data.
+It consists of 2 file types to store data i.e. MDF & NDF.
+It also has LDF & BAK files for the storage of transaction log & backup of SQL Server database respectively.
 Let us learn the reasons behind the corruption in each of these files along with some effective solutions.

 MDF: It is the primary data file, which consists of startup information for database.
 Users store data & objects in this or secondary file.
 Every database contains one primary file, with the file extension .mdf.